Greg4cr/LabelSearch/README.md

 Progress
 ------------------------

-* Instrumentation - In Progress
+* Instrumentation - Complete
-* Test Suite Structure - To Do
+* Test Suite Structure - In Progress
 * Input Generation - To Do
 * Genetic Algorithm - To Do